-The residential and municipal water supply wells included in the 2016 semiannual water quality sampling program are listed in Table 3-3, and are shown on Exhibit 1.
-Monitoring is scheduled at 19 wells on a semiannual basis (June and October 2016).
-Note that, based on a well owner survey conducted in 2015 as part of the 2015 CAMP, a number of identified residential / water supply wells are not included on the 2016 sampling schedule, due to lack of access, inoperative pumps, or other reasons (see Table 3-3).
-In addition, a number of wells have been abandoned or are scheduled for abandonment as part of the residential well abandonment program being implemented by the Custodial Trust (Table 3-3).
-Although these wells are shown on Exhibit 1 and in Table 3-3 (shaded cells) for informational purposes, they are not included on the 2016 semiannual monitoring schedule.
+The residential and municipal water supply wells included in the 2017 semiannual water quality sampling program are listed in Table 3-1, and are shown on Exhibit 1.
+Monitoring is scheduled at 20 wells on a semiannual basis (June and October 2017).
+Note that, based on a previous well owner survey conducted in 2015 as part of the 2015 CAMP, a number of identified residential wells are not included on the current sampling schedule, due to lack of access, inoperative pumps, or other reasons (see Table 3-1).
+In addition, a number of wells have been abandoned as part of the voluntary residential well abandonment program being funded by the Custodial Trust (Table 3-1).
+Although these wells are shown on Exhibit 1 and in Table 3-1 (shaded cells) for informational purposes, they are not included on the 2017 semiannual monitoring schedule.